Guy Newton (RNZAF officer): Service in South West Pacific

 By this time Newton was commanding officer of No. 17 Squadron, having been promoted to squadron leader.
 At Santo, the squadron took over the defence duties for the region from another RNZAF unit, No. 14 Squadron.
 In mid-September, No. 17 Squadron deployed to Guadalcanal to relieve No. 16 Squadron, which returned to New Zealand for rest.
 Arriving on Guadalcanal on 11 September, No. 17 Squadron was to be engaged in operations supporting the United States and New Zealand ground forces in the region.
 It also carried out bomber-escort missions and patrols over Allied shipping.
 On his first sortie from Guadalcanal, on 12 September, the engine of Newton's Kittyhawk caught fire and he had to bail out.
 Landing near Wana Wana Island, he was picked up by natives in a canoe and was able to return to the squadron the next day.

 On 11 October 1943, flying south of Shortland Island while escorting American Douglas SBD Dauntless dive bombers that had attacked targets on Bougainville Island, Newton led his section in attacking some Mitsubishi A6M Zero fighters that were harassing a lone Kittyhawk.
-In the resulting engagement, he destroyed one Zero, which was observed crashing into the sea by Newton's wingman.
+In the resulting engagement, he destroyed one Zero, which was observed crashing into the sea by Wing Commander Trevor Freeman who was flying as Newton's wingman.
 No. 17 Squadron left its area of operations on 20 October to return to New Zealand.
 This ended Newton's first tour of operations, for which he was mentioned in despatches.

 No. 17 Squadron returned to Santo in November 1943 and then moved forward to Ondonga on New Georgia.
 It began to be involved in operations against Rabaul as part of the New Zealand Fighter Wing.
 On 24 December, a large attack was mounted on Rabaul and No. 17 Squadron, along with No. 16 Squadron, was tasked with carrying out a sweep as a precursor to a bombing attack.
 It would prove to be the most successful day, in terms of enemy aircraft shot down, in the history of the RNZAF.
 Newton destroyed two Zeroes and claimed another as probably destroyed.
 Other aircraft of his squadron shot down seven more Japanese aircraft during the operation; those of No. 16 Squadron shot down three.
 While No. 17 Squadron was escorting Dauntless bombers attacking Tobera Airfield on 9 January, Newton destroyed two Zeroes.